 Now flow with me, let’s talk about why these Strawberry Moscato pops are The Greatest Of All Time.

 First – Dude – I just froze strawberries and wine.
 Yeah, I know – Frosé (Frozen Rosé) was everything this summer.
 But, shit – Everyone was making it.
 And here’s the thing.
-I don’t WANT to make what everyone else is making.
-I want to make my own shit.
-AND!
-I’m not into dry wine and Rosé is dessert bone dry.
-I dig fruity wine.
-I like my booze to sneak up on me.
-Perhaps make a bad decision and end up with baby #3.
+I don’t WANT to make what everyone else is making and like to make my own shit.
+I also dig fruity wine and like my booze to sneak up on me.
+Perhaps I will make a bad decision and end up with baby #3.